Post-Operative Instructions: Jaw SurgeryBACK

 - If you are given an antibiotic, it should be taken as directed.

-- The pain medication can be taken every four to six hours as needed.
+- The pain medication can be taken every 4 to 6 hours as needed.

 - DO NOT LIE IN BED ALL DAY.
 This can lead to pneumonia and blood clots.
 Light activity is acceptable, even good.
 Try to be out of bed during the daytime.